 In Switzerland It Is Illegal To Only Own One Guinea Pig Because They Get Too Lonely

-As any pet owner will know, having a pet is a truly wonderful thing.
-Having a little (sometimes), furry (also sometimes), friend to keep you company is a wonderful part of life.
+As any pet owner will know, having a pet is a truly wonderful experience.
+Having a little (sometimes), furry (also sometimes) friend to keep you company is a delightful part of life.

-But what happens when the pets start to get lonely, too?
-Sure, we often get pets to prevent our own loneliness, but what about when it happens to them?
+But what happens when pets start to feel lonely, too?
+Sure, we often get pets to alleviate our own loneliness, but what about when it happens to them?

-Some pets are naturally herd animals, or, at least, the prefer the company of other animals.
-It makes them feel happy and safe.
+Some pets are naturally herd animals, or at least they prefer the company of other animals.
+This companionship makes them feel happy and safe.

 Switzerland has given some animals "social rights."